TBrockster/CV/README.md

 As a junior, a lot of my time was spent pairing with the more experienced members of the team or doing work very similar to already completed work.
 This was a great way to learn both broad and specific knowledge, and I was promoted from this role fairly quickly.

----

 ## Education

 ### Makers Academy | May 2019 to September 2019

-A language-agnostic 16-week coding Bootcamp, focusing on OOP and TDD.
+A language-agnostic 16-week coding Bootcamp, focusing on Object-Oriented Programming (OOP) and Test Driven Development (TDD), covering core computer science concepts such as algorithms and their complexity, as well as data structures and architectural patterns like Model-View-Controller (MVC).

 ### Imperial College London | October 2016 to September 2017